 Doha Debates is working closely with Vox Media to share the debate topics of Season 1 with new audiences and inspire conversations that drive solutions.
 At SXSW 2019, Doha Debates hosted a Portal with audiovisual equipment to speak with, see and engage people across the world.
 The experience took place in Vox Media’s “The Deep End” at SXSW.
 Doha Debates co-hosted a talk led by Melissa Bell, Vox co-founder and publisher of Vox Media, sparked by Doha Debates’ short film (Un)divided, to dive into its themes of bridging ideological differences and the importance of open dialogue.

-Doha Debates is partnering with Doha Forum, a global platform for dialogue that brings together leaders in policy to build innovative and action driven networks, at this year’s Doha Forum 2019.
-As one of Doha Forum’s media partners, Doha Debates will bring young voices into this global conversation.
+Doha Debates partnered with Doha Forum, a global platform for dialogue that brings together leaders in policy to build innovative and action driven networks, at Doha Forum 2019.
+As one of Doha Forum’s media partners, Doha Debates brought young voices into this global conversation.

 Doha Debates teamed up with eNCA, South Africa’s most-watched TV news network, showcasing our Cape Town debate on the world’s worsening water shortage crisis.
 In addition to Doha Debates’ own livestreams, eNCA also livestreamed the debate on its website and social media platforms as well as televised the debate to viewers across southern Africa in prime time.